Structural Origins of Cubic Complexity in Pebble Motion: Diameters, Shortest Cycles, and Refinements

 \subsection{Refined Analysis for General Board Graphs}

-In this case, as in the previous section, Section\tume\ref{Main2Proof}, we first select an arbitrary vertex from the given connected general board graph $G$, and then construct a spanning tree $T_G$ using a breadth-first search.
-It is important to note that there is a natural relationship between the diameter $\D(G)$ of $G$ and the diameter $\D(T_G)$ of $T_G$, specifically $\D(G) \leq \D(T_G) \leq 2\D(G)$, which implies $\Theta(\D(T_G)) = \Theta(\D(G))$.
+As in Section~\ref{Main2Proof}, we first select an arbitrary vertex in the connected board graph $G$ and construct a spanning tree $T_G$ by performing a breadth-first search.
+There is a natural relationship between the diameter $\D(G)$ of $G$ and the diameter $\D(T_G)$ of $T_G$, namely $\D(G) \le \D(T_G) \le 2\D(G)$, which implies $\Theta(\D(T_G)) = \Theta(\D(G))$.
 We then apply the algorithm from the above subsection\tume\ref{refinement-tree} to this BFS spanning tree $T_G$.

 As already discussed in the previous section, the BFS spanning tree $T_G$ of $G$ may contain an isthmus of size at least $k+1$ in the subtrees that span the $2$-connected components of $G$.
-Thus, continuing the same line of reasoning as in the previous section, we again encounter a potential issue: namely, that we may only find candidates for $H(\ell)$ that contain isthmuses of size at least $N - n$.
-In this case, let us fix a candidate for $H(\ell)$ and denote it by $H(\ell)$.
+Thus, continuing the same line of reasoning as in the previous section, we again encounter a potential issue: the candidates for $H(\ell)$ may contain an isthmus of size at least $N-n$.
+In this case, we fix such a candidate and denote it by $H(\ell)$.
 This $H(\ell)$ contains exactly one isthmus $I(\ell)$ of size at least $N - n$, which lies along the subpath of the path $P(\ell, t)$ connecting the root $\JoiV(X(\ell))$ of $X(\ell)$ and the root $\JoiV(X(t))$ of $X(t)$.
-If it is possible to augment $H(\ell)$ by adding appropriate edges from $G \setminus T$ so as to reduce the length of the longest isthmus and obtain a feasible board tree, then we simply add such edges to $H(\ell)$, render it feasible, and solve the resulting subpuzzle.
-If even this is not possible, then the graph $G$ must contain a chordless cycle $C$ of length at most $\CL(G)$ that includes the isthmus $I(\ell)$.
-In this case, we temporarily consider the structure obtained by adding $C$ to the tree $T$.
-By simultaneously moving the pebbles along this cycle $C$, we can reposition the pebbles on $I(\ell)$ around the vertices of degree at least three in $T \cup C$, thereby enabling the construction of a feasible subpuzzle $H'(\ell)$.
-The process of constructing $H'(\ell)$ by collectively rotating the pebbles along $C$ requires at most $\Ord(k \cdot \min\{\CL(G), n\})$ moves per instance of $X(\ell)$.
+If it is possible to augment $H(\ell)$ by adding appropriate edges from $G \setminus T_G$ so as to reduce the size of the longest isthmus and obtain a feasible board tree, then we simply add such edges to $H(\ell)$, render it feasible, and solve the resulting sub-puzzle.
+If even this is not possible, then the graph $G$ must contain a chordless cycle $C$ of length at most $\CL(G)$ that passes through the isthmus $I(\ell)$.

+In this case, we temporarily consider the structure obtained by adding $C$ to the tree $T_G$.
+By simultaneously shifting the pebbles along the cycle $C$, we can reposition the pebbles on $I(\ell)$ around the vertices of degree at least three in $T \cup C$, thereby enabling the construction of a feasible sub-puzzle $H'(\ell)$.
+The process of constructing $H'(\ell)$ by collectively shifting the pebbles along $C$ requires at most $\Ord(k \cdot \min\{\CL(G), n\})$ moves per instance of $X(\ell)$.
 This reasoning is entirely analogous to the argument used in the proof of Theorem\tume\ref{main2} in Section\tume\ref{Main2Proof}.

 The total number of moves involved in the sequence of operations can be calculated by focusing on one of the $\Ord(k)$ pebbles, denoted by $p$, out of the $|X(t)|$ pebbles.
 Specifically: \begin{itemize} \item When pebble $p$ is placed on $X(\ell)$, a series of preparation moves, as described earlier, are required to construct $H^{\prime}(\ell)$.
 Afterward, solving the subproblem on $H^{\prime}(\ell)$ involves traversing a shortest path on the graph $G$ from the initial position of $p$ (the vertex $f^{-1}(p)$) to its goal position on $X(t)$ (the vertex ${g^{\prime}}^{-1}(p)$).
 Each step in this path moves $\Ord(k)$ units towards the goal position ${g^{\prime}}^{-1}(p)$, and this process is repeated. \item For each pebble, the total number of subproblems to be solved is at most $\Ord(\D(G)/k)$, leading to the goal vertex. \end{itemize} Therefore, when aggregating the total effort for all $\Ord(k)$ pebbles on $X(t)$, the overall number of moves required in this process can be expressed as: